 For details about the Lens shift function, refer to "Lens Shift Adjustment" on page 29.
 The amount of lens shift range varies depending on the lens.
-The figures below are for LC-XG300/XG250.

 Connecting the AC Power Cord

 This projector uses nominal input voltages of 100-120 V or 200-240 V AC and it automatically selects the correct input voltage.
 It is designed to work with single-phase power systems having a grounded neutral conductor.
 To reduce the risk of electrical shock, do not plug into any other type of power system.